 Beyond that hole and a handful of other nice spots on the course, it’s a rather boring track.
-The greens are the best overall features here as they are well-conditioned.
-They are soft and receptive enough on approaches, but smooth and medium-quick speeds on putts.
+The greens were the best overall features here as they were well-conditioned.
+They were soft and receptive enough on approaches, but smooth and medium-quick speeds on putts.
 Though the rest of the course is extra flat, the greens feature some good contour and sloping to help make up for it.

 Other than the greens, the rest of Miramar was in questionable condition.
 I was really worried early on because the first couple of fairways looked like they haven’t been mowed in over a week.
 When I was hitting a ball out of three-inch deep kikuyu in the middle of a fairway on the first hole (the ball settled down into it of course), I realized it was going to be a long day.